Iran MPs summon Rouhani as U.S. pressure squeezes economy

 “MAXIMUM SHAKE-UP”

-Trump said on Monday that he would be willing to meet Rouhani without preconditions to discuss how to improve relations, but senior Iranian officials and military commanders rejected the offer as worthless and “a dream”.
+Trump said on Monday he would be willing to meet Rouhani without preconditions to discuss how to improve relations, but senior Iranian officials and military commanders rejected the offer as worthless and “a dream”.

 Addressing Washington, Hesamoddin Ashna, a Rouhani advisor, said in a tweet on Wednesday that “You launched an economic war against us by imposing sanctions.
 First stop this war and then ask for talks.
 Without preconditions means without sanctions.”